Fereydoun Mirza Qajar

-Shahzada Freydoun Mirza Qajar (فریدون میرزا قاجار; January 22, 1922 – September 24, 1975) was a son of Ahmad Shah Qajar, the last shah of the Qajar dynasty.
+Shahzada Freydoun Mirza Qajar (فریدون میرزا قاجار; 22 January 1922 – 24 September 1975) was a son of Ahmad Shah Qajar, the last shah of the Qajar dynasty.

 Biography

 Freydoun Qajar was born at the Golestan Palace, Tehran, on 22 January 1922.
 He was educated in the University of Geneva, Switzerland.
-In his last will, written handwritten in French, Ahmad Shah Qajar willed Freydoun Mirza be his heir and crown prince.
+In his last will, handwritten in French, Ahmad Shah Qajar willed Freydoun Mirza be his heir and crown prince.
 The point, however, was not pressed by Fereydoun Mirza's trustees, for personal and familial reasons.
 Mohammad Hassan Mirza retained the title of crown prince and declared himself Shah in exile in 1930.
 Freydoun was the Head of the Imperial House of Qajar after the death of his father on 27 February 1930.
-Freydoun died at Geneva, having had three children, one son, Teymour, and two daughters, Cheyda and Eylah (not in the line of succession).
+Freydoun died in Geneva, having had three children, one son, Teymour, and two daughters, Cheyda and Eylah (not in the line of succession).